 From Leonardo DaVinci’s paintings to sculptures from the Roman Renaissance period and artifacts from the Aztecs, museums worldwide hold very precious pieces.
 However, some hold more artefacts, paintings, and art pieces than others.

-Here is a list of the largest museums around the world and information about when these museums were established, the number of items displayed in the museum, and where the museums are located.
+Here is a list of the largest museums in the world, including information about their establishment dates, the number of items on display, and their locations.
 With the list ending with the largest museum in the world, let’s get right in.

 National Museum Of Korea